lee-lindley/plsql_utilities/README.md

 - get
 - combine

-All member methods except *get* have static alternatives using *arr_varchar2_udt* parameters and return types so you are not forced to use the Object Oriented syntax.
+All member methods except *get* have static alternatives using *arr_varchar2_udt* parameters and return types, so you are not forced to use the Object Oriented syntax.

 It has static method *split_csv* (returns *arr_varchar2_udt*) that